Crispy roasted pumpkin seeds with easy to follow step by step instructions. You will love this healthy and additctive snack!

-Over the years, I've perfected the crunchy, savory, addictive snack.
+Over the years, I’ve perfected the crunchy, savory, addictive snack.
 Before we get started there are some key tips you should keep in mind before starting.

 - Heavier pumpkins = more seeds.
 It’s a labor of love and these crunchy, salty seeds will be eaten in no time so I always suggest getting the heaviest pumpkin you can carry.